F52/git-book-v2-examples-generator/README.md

 # git-book-v2-examples-generator [en]

-Python script to generate Git Branching examples exactly as they are described in the git book (v2).

 When you learn git, sometimes you read the [book](https://git-scm.com/book/en/v2) (or parts of it).

 When you read the book about branching, sometimes you want to play with the example that is given.